eric-neiva/eric-neiva/README.md

 - 👋 Hi, I’m @eric-neiva
 - 👀 I’m interested in oportunity
-- 🌱 I’m currently learning python, javascript
+- 🌱 I’m currently learning !!!
 - 💞️ I’m looking to collaborate on with other people, and in their projects, and that we can generate impacts on other people...
 - 📫 How to reach me ericneiva@live.com...